Tanuk5/tryrepository/README.md

-# tryrepository
+hello everyone
+tanu this side
-this is my first repo
+this is my first repository